Causemo/slate/source/includes/_authentication.md

 All clients are given `public` and `private` keys.
 The public keys can be passed around on UIs.
 Public keys maybe visible to end-users and for this reason only certain endpoints are accessible with only `public` keys.
 On the otherhand, `private` keys must always remain private and should always remain on your servers; never transmitted or packaged into the front end applications, as users might see it.
 You should never reveal what your private key is, otherwise, end-users can access `private` endpoints on your behalf.
 If you feel that your keys have been compramised, please contact Causemo to reset your keys.

 All API requests must be made over HTTPS.
-Calls made over plain HTTP will fail.
-API requests without authentication will also fail.
+Calls made over plain HTTP will be redirected to HTTPS.
+API requests without authentication will fail.

 ## Clients
 Applications accessing/using Causemo API are consided 'clients' since they are consuming the provided API.
 Each client has a public and private key.
 The private key should **always** remain private.
 If a key is compromised, Causemo is able to disable access to the API for that particular key and generate another for the compromised client.